 You have just lost a loved one, ended your relationship, lost your job, lost your friend or family member.
-All this thing will make you sad in some way.
+All these things will make you sad in some way.
 All these bad occurrences are bound to cause you some grief.

 During this pandemic period, there are many people who have found themselves in grief for one reason or the other.
-Most common at the moment being lost of a loved one, friend, or family member to the virus, or loss of a job or a business closing down.
+Most common at the moment is the loss of a loved one, friend, or family member to the virus, or the loss of a job or a business closing down.

 That brings us to the question,